-- A few aesthetic scratches can really lower the price of second hand products.
+- A few aesthetic scratches can really lower the price of second-hand products.
 As long as there aren’t too many and they don’t affect the actual sound, you can get some great bargains if you’re not worried about a few marks or scuffs.
-Just make sure there isn’t too many; this could mean the item hasn’t been very well looked after and other problems could pop up in the future.
+Just make sure there aren’t TOO many; this could mean the item hasn’t been very well looked after and other problems could pop up in the future.

 - Read reviews.
-It’s always a good idea to read reviews and get a general gist of the sound and quality the product your looking at offers.
+It’s always a good idea to read reviews and get a general gist of the sound and quality of the product you’re looking at.
 Don’t rely on them too heavily, however – you want your system to have a sound that appeals to YOU.
 You’re the one who’ll be listening to it, so as long as you’re happy, that’s all that matters.

 Where to Look

 eBay is great for used stereo equipment, but sometimes the bargains are harder to find than you’d think.
 Also, check out other selling sites such as gumtree or craigslist.
 Don’t forget to check out vinyl and stereo forums which sometimes include a classifieds section, as well as local newspaper classifieds and shops that sell second hand goods.
 Obviously, you’ll have more luck finding something you specifically want on sites like eBay, but look around, you might get lucky!